.my

-MYNIC administers the name space for the .my, .com.my, .org.my, .net.my, .edu.my, .gov.my, .mil.my, .name.my top level domain (TLD).
+MYNIC administers the name space for .my, as well as its subdomains: .com.my, .org.my, .net.my, .biz.my, .coop.my, .edu.my, .gov.my, .mil.my, and .name.my.
 This involves the registration of domain names as well as the maintenance and operation of a domain name registry (a central database for .my domain names).

+Second-level global relaunch

+On 20 June 2024, the .my TLD relaunched, now being available for any natural or legal person worldwide, dropping the Malaysian presence requirement.
+MYNIC partnered with Tucows Registry Services for technical operation of the TLD and Internet Naming Co. for marketing the TLD.
+For this relaunch, the domain lifecycle and registration agreement was updated to align more with generic TLDs.
+All SLDs will be unaffected by this and thus continue to have a local presence requirement.

 Responsibilities

 In addition, MYNIC holds the responsibility of developing top level domain policies, and carries out research projects such as: